 Each year, to ensure fair hiring practices, the Equal Employment Opportunity Commission (EEOC) collects data from employers regarding the gender, racial and ethnic makeup of their workforces - known as the EEO-1 Report Component 1.
 The EEO-1 Report Component 1 for 2018 was due to the EEOC by May 31, 2019.

-Despite an initial filing date of September 30, 2019, the court has ordered the EEOC to keep the pay data portal for the collection of EEO-1 Component 2 data open until January 31, 2020 to allow more time for filers to submit pay data or until the EEOC reaches an acceptable reporting threshold.
+Despite an initial filing date of September 30, 2019, the court ordered the EEOC to keep the pay data portal for the collection of EEO-1 Component 2 data open until January 31, 2020 to allow more time for filers to submit pay data or until the EEOC reaches an acceptable reporting threshold.
 Pursuant to court order, the EEOC concluded the collection of EEO-1 Component 2 data and closed the pay data portal on February 14, 2020.

 Below are some key tools and resources to help an employer prepare and file the EEO-1 Report Component 2.